pryley/site-reviews/readme.txt

 - Fixed API request SSL certificate verification
 - Fixed cached API responses never being cleared on sites using a persistent object cache
 - Fixed deleted reviews being left in the review cache
+- Fixed duplicate error notices when importing settings from an older version
 - Fixed duplicating a review that had not accepted the terms
 - Fixed imported reviews with no timestamp in the date being stamped with the time of the import
 - Fixed imported WooCommerce product reviews losing their author